 Offering free shipping in turn of a particular cart value should be considered.
 Even if you are offering percentage discounts, the need to reduce shipping costs is equally beneficial.
 And, the thing to remember is that the free shipping threshold should fall under a reasonable bracket.

-c.
-The Best-Price Criteria: Shoppers are smart these days.
+Shoppers are savvy these days.
 They tend to compare prices on different eCommerce platforms before making the final purchase.
 So, the best strategy is to offer the best price that is cheaper than what others are offering.

 2. Account Creation is Mandatory – Really?
 But, Why?

 Think of it this way; if you were a brick-and-mortar store owner, would you ask everyone entering the store who they are.
 No, right?
 Then, why make it an obligation on the eCommerce store?
 It does not make much sense.
 Letting visitors choose between registering or not registering is essential to eliminate the B2C or B2B cart abandonment rates.
 If you do not do that, they will add to the cart but will leave halfway.

 a.
 Offer Guest Checkouts: Let visitors complete their purchase without having to create an account.
 Your checkout flow should go the way your visitors expect it to be, and you shouldn’t force them to do anything unnecessarily.